EnryMarch10/SmartCarWashingSystem/README.md

 ## Behavior

-We want to realise an embedded system called Smart Car-Washing System.
+We want to realize an embedded system called Smart Car-Washing System.
 The prototype is meant to simulate a simple smart system for car washing.

 ![example of circuit layout](img/assignment-2%20result.png)